nicholaswmin/automap/README.md

 This keeps updates performant and *always* [atomic][atomic].

-In contrast, fetching an object graph is not entirely atomic but since the update is atomic for practical reasons it's assumed to be atomic as well.
+In contrast, fetching an object graph is not entirely atomic.
-For reference, the number of lists doesn't impact the atomicity at all, as long as they are not nested.
 The part that breaks this guarantee is only when fetching the final root object.
+This is fixable but currently it is not.

-Also note that these are extreme cases in practice so unless you're dealing with very high concurrency numbers, you probably won't ever experience an issue in this regard, at all.
+Note that the above are extreme cases in practice so unless you're dealing with very high concurrency numbers, you probably won't ever experience an issue in this regard, at all.

-There's a ton of methods for implementing a concurrency-control algorithm on top of Redis - some are dead-simple mutex locks while others almost require a 4-year course in Theoretical Computer Science.
+There's a ton of methods for implementing a concurrency-control algorithm on top of Redis - some are dead-simple mutex locks, others come ready as a library and others almost require a 4-year course in Theoretical Computer Science; if you have such a requirement you probably shouldn't be using this package though.
-Keep in mind that they almost always involve a trade-off in concurrency itself.

-If all this still sounds like a problem to you, you are probably looking at the wrong package.

 ### Nested Lists